Nanda (film): Cast

+Production

+Sandhya made her Kannada debut through this film after Mayoora starring Puneeth Rajkumar was dropped after Sobhan died.

 Soundtrack

 The music for the film and soundtracks were composed by V. Manohar.
 The album has five tracks.

 Reception

 A critic from Rediff.com wrote that "The film made by Anantha Raju fails to showcase any freshness in the actor's performance".
 A critic from The Times of India said that "It's a Shivrajkumar show all the way in this movie directed by Anantharaju".